COMPOSITIONS

 a la Belle Étoile (2010) - for crotales and vibraphone; originally composed as part of the music for the evening length dance piece HOME, choreography by Molly Scott.
 The title could be translated as "under the beautiful star."
 I chose the French because the music was for a solo danced by company member Belle Wolf.

-Demon Daring Down (2010) – percussion quartet in three movements for various drums, gongs, fingers cymbals, triangle, temple blocks, and wood blocks - 1. vigorous, excited (c.
+Three Movements for Percussion Quartet (2010) – percussion quartet in three movements for various drums, gongs, fingers cymbals, triangle, temple blocks, and wood blocks - 1. vigorous, excited (c.
 3'14"); 2. quiet and delicate (c.
 5'32"); 3. strong and dynamic (c.
 4'32") - dedicated to the Pacific Rims Percussion Quartet

 Trance Gong (1990) – percussion quartet for roto-toms and xiao-bo (created with Jon Keliehor, Signy Jacobsdottir, and Tom Fallat)